+- (b) Light manufacturing, processing, and assembly of small personal consumeroriented materials and products.

+- (c) Distribution businesses.

+- (d) Warehouses.

+- (e) Truck terminals and freight houses.

+- (f) Self-storage businesses.

+- (g) Landscaping and lawncare businesses.

+- (h) Outdoor contractor storage yards for heavy-duty vehicles, equipment, and building materials.

+(h)Any other uses similar in character and the processing or treatment of

+products clearly incidental to the conduct of any of the above uses on the premises.

-- (2) Purpose.
-The Light Industrial district may provide a transitional area between Commercial District and the more intensive Industrial District.
-Authorized uses and/or approved conditional uses shall not produce significant odors, noise, vibration, glare, or heat of such nature or quantity as to be obnoxious to surrounding properties or contribute to unhealthful conditions outside the premises. - (3) Authorized Uses. - (a) Any use as authorized in the Commercial District except residential uses and Planned Unit Development.
-See § 17.13(3). - (b) Light manufacturing, processing, and assembly of small personal consumeroriented materials and products. - (c) Distribution businesses. - (d) Warehouses. - (e) Truck terminals and freight houses. - (f) Self-storage businesses. - (g) Landscaping and lawncare businesses. - (h) Outdoor contractor storage yards for heavy-duty vehicles, equipment, and building materials. - (i) Brewpubs and breweries producing over 20,000 barrels (620,000 gallons) of fermented malt beverages annually.
-Distilleries and wineries. - (j) Data centers, data hosting, and similar data storage or processing. - (k) Other uses clearly incidental to the conduct of any of the above uses on the premises. - (I) Other uses of similar character and intensity to uses in § 17.14(3).
+- (h) Brewpubs and breweries producing over 20,000 barrels (620,000 gallons) of fermented malt beverages annually.
+Distilleries and wineries. - (i) Data centers, data hosting, and similar data storage or processing. - (j) Other uses similar in character and the processing or treatment of products clearly incidental to the conduct of any of the above uses on the premises. - (k) Other uses of similar character and intensity to uses in § 17.14(3).
 Such uses shall satisfy the district purpose in § 17.14(1). - (4) Conditional Uses.
-Subject to § 17.20. - (a) Commercial transport trailers or containers to be placed and used for business related storage. - (b) Chemical or industrial research and development labs. - (5) Dimensional Standards.
-As regulated by § 17.13(5), Dimensional Standards, Commercial.

-17.15 Industrial District.
+Subject to § 17.20. (a)Manufacturing, and assembly businesses. - (a) Commercial transport trailers or containers to be placed and used for business related storage. - (b) Chemical or industrial research and development labs. - (5) Dimensional Standards.
+As authorized and regulated in the Commercial District.
+Seeby § 17.13(5), Dimensional Standards, Commercial05(8)(c)2. - 17.15 Industrial District.
+In the Industrial District, no building or premises shall be used and no building hereafter shall be erected or structurally altered unless as provided in this chapter.
+Authorized uses and/or approved conditional uses may produce odors, noise, vibration, glare, or heat on the premises. - (1) Purpose.
+The Industrial District is established to provide areas for industrial uses that are likely to produce noise, odor, vibration, glare, or other potentially adverse effects on nearby low intensity uses and properties. - (2) Authorized Uses. - (a) Any use authorized in the Light Industrial District.
+See § 17.14(2)05(9)(a).

+(b)Manufacturing, processing, and assembly businesses.

+- (b) MHeavy manufacturing, processing, and assembly businessesof large materials and products. - (c) Commercial transport trailers or containers to be placed and used for business related storage.

+(d) Any other uses similar in character and the processing or treatment of products clearly incidental to the conduct of any of the above uses on the premises.